StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2020-12-31-moa-competition-tutorial1.md

 Every given drug to a person activates the same set of MoAs.
 Additionally, in the competition data there is a _csv_ file that describes which drug was used on every sample in the training data.
 We use this data to improve our setup of the 5-fold-cross validation strategy.

-[Here](https://www.kaggle.com/c/lish-moa/discussion/195195) is a link to the the code that I used for creating the cross-validation strategy and also there is a nice discussion regarding that.
-I am using Drug and MultiLabel stratification strategy and the reasons are the following:
+I took the code for creating the cross validation strategy from this [discussion](https://www.kaggle.com/c/lish-moa/discussion/195195).
+It is using Drug and MultiLabel stratification strategy and the reasons are the following:

 * Drug stratification - The distribution of sampled drugs is not the same so some drugs appear a lot more frequently than other drugs.
 Those drugs that appear very frequently are also expected to be frequent in the test dataset so they are not assigned to their own fold while drugs that are rare belong to the same fold.
 * MultiLabel stratification - As we said earlier this is multi-label classification problem where some MoAs are a lot more activated than others.
 For example the MoA _nfkb_inhibitor_ is activated 832 times while the MoA _erbb2_inhibitor_ is activated only once in the training data.
 While creating the fold data, we need to try to achieve equal activation distribution of each MoA class in every fold.
 If we are using 5 folds there should be roughly _832/5_ samples where _nfkb_inhibitor_ is active in every fold.
 This is achievable by using the MultilabelStratifiedKFold class from the [iterative-stratification project]((https://github.com/trent-b/iterative-stratification)).